Memorable Manitobans: Donald Ross Dingwall (1851-1913)

 In 1882 he came to Winnipeg and established a jewellery business.
 He was also a Director of the Pacific Coast Fire Insurance Company, National Finance Company, Capital Loan Company, and Amalgamated Press of Canada; Vice-President of the Ontario and Manitoba Land Company, and the Canadian Finance Company.

-In 1876, he married Margaret Frazer (?-?) of Montreal and they had four children: Frederick James Dingwall (1877-?), Ada Isabel Dingwall (1879-?, wife of Colin James Campbell), Donald Waverley Dingwall, and Margaret C. Dingwall (1883-?).
+In 1876, he married Margaret Frazer (1856-1886) of Montreal and they had four children: Frederick James Dingwall (1877-1918), Ada Isabel Dingwall (1879-1945, wife of Colin James Campbell), Donald Waverley Dingwall, and Margaret Ethel Dingwall (1883-1933, wife of Duncan Alexander MacDonald).
 After his wife’s death, he married Annie Laurie Ross (1855-1921) in 1891.
 They had a daughter, Jean Winnifred Dingwall (1895-1967, wife of Cecil Herbert Gunn).
 He was interested in curling and donated the Dingwall trophy, the grand challenge prize in the Manitoba Bonspiel.
 He was a founding member of the Carleton Club and also a member of the Manitoba Club.

 Birth and marriage registrations, Manitoba Vital Statistics.

 “Notice of incorporation,” Winnipeg Tribune, 16 March 1907, page 5.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 A History of Manitoba: Its Resources and People by Prof. George Bryce, Toronto: The Canadian History Company, 1906.